junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 pnpm install mapbox-gl
 ```

-Since modern browsers already support WebSocket natively, we don't need additional package to connect to our WebSocket server.
+Since modern browsers already support WebSocket natively, we don't need an additional package to connect to our WebSocket server.

 ```javascript
 const ws = new WebSocket("ws://localhost:3000");
 setSocket(ws);
 ```

-and to get the world population data, simply, just listen to `message` event
+And to get the world population data, just listen to `message` event

 ```javascript
 ws.addEventListener("message", (event) => {